Compare Tree Removal Quotes in Adelaide

 - Cut the flat cut first, penetrating no more than 1/3 of the trunks diameter.
 Bear in mind the direction of this cut making sure it lines up with where you want the tree to fall.

 - Next the 45 degree cut finishing on bath side of the tree where the flat cut was made.
 It need to be a neat cut.

 - The back cut is to be made a few centre meters above the initial flat cut for the V. This is important because you are not actually cutting all the way through the tree, but creating a ‘hinge’ for the tree to leaver itself over on.

 Video on how to fell a tree

-IMPORTANT: Do not cut all the way through with your back cut.
+IMPORTANT: Do not cut all the way through with your back cut when felling the tree.
 For this to work you need to leave at least an inch of wood for the tree to hinge over with.
 Once it starts to fall….
 Stop cutting.

 - Get out of the firing line

 Once the tree starts to fall, make sure everyone stands clear of the area.
 This is not always an exact science, especially if it’s your first time so make sure you reduce the risk of injury by clearing the area.

 I have listed some things you need to keep in mind before you get anybody in to remove your tree.